12abbhi/Recon-lite-website-tool/README.md

-# 🌐 Recon-Lite - Website Information Tool (Python)
+🌐 Recon-Lite - Website Information Tool (Python)

-## 📌 Overview
+📌 Overview

 Recon-Lite is a Python-based GUI tool used for gathering information about a website.
-It performs basic reconnaissance by collecting IP, WHOIS, DNS records, HTTP headers, and server details.
+It performs basic reconnaissance by collecting IP address details, WHOIS information, DNS records, HTTP headers, website title, and server location details in an easy-to-use graphical interface.

+This tool is designed for educational purposes and beginner-level cybersecurity reconnaissance practice.

 ---

-## 🚀 Features
+🚀 Features

 - GUI-based interface (Tkinter)
 - Domain to IP resolution
 - WHOIS information lookup